juxhouse/bela-resources/API.md

 # BELA Web API

+This API is composed of a single endpoint that allows you to upload your architecture or a part of it to BELA.
+It is called typically by repository actions (Github actions, for example) everytime the main branch is updated with new commits.

 ## Host

 Your BELA API host address is provided to you when you sign-up for a BELA account.
 Each account has an exclusive host.